wolfpld/tracy/README.md

 ![](doc/profiler.png)

 Tracy requires compiler support for C++11, Thread Local Storage and a way to workaround static initialization order fiasco.
 There are no other requirements.
-The following platforms are confirmed to be working:
+The following platforms are confirmed to be working (this is not a complete list):

 - Windows (x86, x64)
 - Linux (x86, x64, ARM, ARM64)